Methodology

 Overview

 The RAND/UCLA Appropriateness Method combines a systematic literature review with expert panel voting to determine whether clinical recommendations are appropriate for specific indications.
-The method has been validated across numerous clinical domains and is widely used in guideline development.
+ARCADE uses this method for research priority statements, while SED classification items are judged with predefined criteria rather than by the RAND median alone.

-Panelists rate each statement on a 1–9 scale:
+Panelists rate research priority statements on a 1–9 scale:

 For each statement, the final classification is determined as follows: